 17. Fact check: Was Catherine a nymphomaniac?
 Did she collect erotic furniture?

-Yes, Catherine, the Empress of Russia, was a German princess.
+Catherine, the Empress of Russia, was actually German princess.
 Both her parents were Germans.

 Catherine’s father was the governor of Stettin, a Prussian (German) city, so that is where the future empress was born and raised.
 The family lived in a big, white castle in town.
 And, growing up, Catherine used to play with the local kids who allowed her to lead them in their games, partly out of deference for her rank, and partly because of her leadership skills.

 When Catherine was a teenager, her father Prince Christian Augustus inherited the Principality of Anhalt-Zerbst, so the family now moved there, to a bigger castle that made Catherine’s mom, Princess Johanna Elisabeth of Holstein-Gottorp, happier.

 Catherine’s birth name was Sophia Augusta Frederica, she changed it later on.
 She was born on 2 May, 1729. and according to her memoirs her childhood was unremarkable.
 Apart from her native German she learned to speak French flawlessly thanks to her French Governess Babette.

 She was the eldest of five children.
 Her mother’s favorite child was her second-born, Wilhelm, and she payed little attention to Sophia, who was raised by her governess.
 It was only after Wilhelm died, when Sophia was 13, that the princess’ attention turned to her daughter, for now she wanted an advantageous marriage for her.

 Sophia’s mother had a reputation for being dominating and not easy to deal with.
 But she was very well connected in Europe.
 She descended from Danish and Swedish kings.